 Patent Search Services

+For design and utility patents, the first step patent service is the patent, or prior art search and patentability study.
 Patent Search Services is research to find all the products and inventions similar to an invention that you want to patent.
 At Carson Patents it is done by a USPTO Registered Patent Practitioner to determine if the idea or invention claimed is already disclosed in the prior art.
-The prior art is found by searching the existing patents, patent applications, and non-patent literature around the world.
+Prior art is found by searching the existing patents, patent applications, and non-patent literature around the world.
 Professional searching is the first step to patenting.

 What is a Prior Art Search?